tgstation/common_core/Species of the Galaxy/Moths/Organization of the Grand Nomad Fleet.md

 >"The Authority may be... overzealous at times, but if you got on their bad side - that's almost certanly on you."
 -"Murky"

-The Fleet Authority keeps the peace aboard the fleet and determining disciplinary actions for lawbreakers.
+The Fleet Authority keeps the peace aboard the fleet and determines disciplinary actions for lawbreakers.
 They possess legislative, executive, and judicial power and their ranks go all the way from the equivalents of a beat cop to a judge.
 A rather controversial organization for outsiders, the FA is often described as unjust and fickle among fleet exiles, more intent on working for the fleet's interests than serving justice.
 Still, perhaps also due to its reputation, the FA is relatively successful at keeping the peace.

-Commonly called "White Hats" for their recognizable helmets, they operate primarily aboard city-ships where drunken brawls and petty disputes are par for the course.
+Commonly called "White Hats" for their recognizable helmets, they operate primarily aboard the city-ships where drunken brawls and petty disputes are par for the course.
 Smaller vessels typically only have a single disciplinary officer on board, who is also in charge of communications and sending status reports to higher command.

 ### Standard Upkeep (SU)